 We use 100% real top grain steer leather.
-Since our leather patches are bonded onto the hat vs. stitched, how do I clean it?
+Our leather patches are either premium stitched or leather bonded onto our hats BUT, how do I clean it?
 If a cow can get wet...can my hat get wet?
 And how do I wash it once my hat shows sweat stains or starts to smell?

 Before diving in, if you wet leather and then dry it, it will lead to the patch shrinking and then drying out.

 Dark stains are generally not from sweat, but from the natural oils in your skin and hair.
 These oils absorb into fabric as you wear your hat and honestly there isn't a whole lot you can do about the natural oils in your body staining your hat, because that is just part of how our bodies work.
 Healthy hair produces a certain amount of sebum, or oil, as a way to hydrate your scalp and protect your hair.
 The amount of oil you produce varies depending on your hair type.

 Salty sweat stains are generally the stains that are lighter in color and have almost a white line around the edge of the stain.
 Salty sweat stains are normal, even common.
 Sweat is your body's method of cooling itself off and getting rid of waste.
 These stains are a pervasive problem and unfortunately, they are more prevalent during the summer when you need the most sun protection.